weewx/weewx/docs_src/usersguide/where.md

 ## Log files

 In the default configuration, WeeWX logs to the system logger `syslog`.
-On most systems, this puts the WeeWX messages into a file, along with other messages from the system.
+On most systems, this puts the WeeWX messages into the system log file, along with other messages from the system.

-If WeeWX was installed from DEB or RPM package, then the WeeWX log messages still use the `syslog`, but they are saved to files separate from the system's log messages.
+If WeeWX was installed from DEB or RPM package, then the WeeWX log messages still use the `syslog`, but they are saved to files in the directory `/var/log/weewx` instead of intermingled with the system messages in the system log.

 See the wiki article [WeeWX logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging) for more information on how to control logging in WeeWX.

-This is where to find the system log.
+This is where to find the system log:

 === "Debian"